A Chiastic Reconfiguration Of Revelation 4-22

 5. A commentary on the reconfigured text continued from Part 2.

 In Part 1 of this paper, we reconfigured Revelation 4-22 and commented on the passages related to Satan's Fall from heaven and Christ's first coming (Period 1).
-See Part 2 for commentary on the passages related to the start of Christ's Reign on Earth c 2017AD (Period 2) and Part 3, below, is a commentary on the Last Days c.
-3000AD (Period 3) based on a chiastic reconfiguration .
+Part 2 has commentary on the passages related to the start of Christ's Reign on Earth c 2017AD (Period 2) and Part 3, below, is a commentary on the Last Days c.
+2967AD (Period 3).

 The 6th Seal is Opened (Ch 6:12-17)